-- mistaken assumptions about volumes or the timing of those volumes, revenues or costs, including synergies; - an inability to successfully integrate the acquired assets or businesses;

-- the assumption of unknown liabilities; - exposure to potential lawsuits; - limitations on rights to indemnity from the seller; - the diversion of management's and employees' attention from other business concerns; - unforeseen difficulties operating in new geographic areas; and - customer or key employee losses at the acquired businesses.
+- mistaken assumptions about volumes or the timing of those volumes, revenues or costs, including synergies; - an inability to successfully integrate the acquired assets or businesses; - the assumption of unknown liabilities; - exposure to potential lawsuits; - limitations on rights to indemnity from the seller; - the diversion of management's and employees' attention from other business concerns; - unforeseen difficulties operating in new geographic areas; and - customer or key employee losses at the acquired businesses.

 We may need to access funding through capital market transactions.
-Due to our small public float, low market capitalization, limited operating history, ESG, and climate change restrictions, it may be difficult and expensive for us to raise additional funds.
+Due to our relative smaller public float and low market capitalization, ESG, and climate change policies and restrictions, it may be difficult and expensive for us to raise additional funds.